Directed by George Lucas

 The actors play their parts well, as is expected from the well know veterans of Duvall and Pleasence; it’s surprising that McOmie didn’t do much else after this (she only has 8 acting credits on IMDb, half of which are short films).
 She and Duvall have good chemistry, even when their characters are supposed to be under drug suppression you can sense they’ve known each other for some time.

 For such a low budget, it’s all very well made.
-Many of the shorts are breathtaking, particularly the scenes in the white void, where the prisoners mostly sit there and seem indifferent to the situation.
+Many of the shots are breathtaking, particularly the scenes in the white void, where the prisoners mostly sit there and seem indifferent to the situation.
 The android police give off an intentionally unpleasant vibe, particularly their chrome, featureless faces, with the monotone voices urging you to stay calm.
 There’s also the great use of sound you expect from Lucas and his team.
 Some of the film is a product of its time, but it’s not like Lucas and company could’ve predicted what technology would exist by the 21st century.
 With that said, a lot has held up: government surveillance, drug dependency, people being treated like cogs in a machine, being treated like it’s wrong to express yourself, productivity over human life, and so on.

 Like with Star Wars, Lucas went back to spruce up some of the shots and effects.
 Also like Star Wars, this is at times jarring, but not nearly as jarring compared to all the added stuff to the latter (even if you’ve never seen the original cuts of the Star Wars trilogy, most of the added effects are still quite noticeable).
 This probably depends on if you saw this before the restoration (which I did), so that might determine how noticeable it is for others viewing.
 I don’t think these things detract from the overall picture.